Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-- tachycardia at rest (defeat of the vagus nerve);
+- tachycardia at rest (vagus nerve damage);

-- Orthostatic hypotension (sympathetic innervation).
+- Orthostatic hypotension (sympathetic innervation damage).

-For autonomic diabetic neuropathy of the gastrointestinal tract is characterized by:
+Autonomic diabetic neuropathy of the gastrointestinal tract is characterized by:

-- dysphagia (violation of esophageal motility);
+- dysphagia (disorder of esophageal motility);

 - erectile dysfunction;